-- 1. A Consultative Forum shall be established by the Agency to assist the Executive Director and the Management Board in fundamental rights matters. - The Agency shall invite the European Asylum Support Office, the European Union Agency for Fundamental Rights, the United Nations High Commissioner for Refugees and other relevant organisations to participate in the Consultative Forum.
-On a proposal by the Executive Director, the Management Board shall decide on the composition and the working

-- methods of the Consultative Forum and the modalities of the transmission of information to the Consultative Forum. - 3.
+- 1. A Consultative Forum shall be established by the Agency to assist the Executive Director and the Management Board in fundamental rights matters. - 2.
+The Agency shall invite the European Asylum Support Office, the European Union Agency for Fundamental Rights, the United Nations High Commissioner for Refugees and other relevant organisations to participate in the Consultative Forum.
+On a proposal by the Executive Director, the Management Board shall decide on the composition and the working methods of the Consultative Forum and the modalities of the transmission of information to the Consultative Forum. - 3.
 The Consultative Forum shall be consulted on the further development and implementation of the Fundamental Rights Strategy, Codes of Conduct and common core curricula. - 4.
 The Consultative Forum shall prepare an annual report of its activities.
 That report shall be made publicly available. - 5.
-The Consultative Forum shall have access to all information concerning the respect for fundamental rights, including by carrying out on spot visits to joint operations or rapid border interventions subject to the agreement of the host Member State.
+Without prejudice to the tasks of the Fundamental Rights Officer, The Consultative Forum shall have access to all information concerning the respect for fundamental rights, including by carrying out on spot visits to joint operations or rapid border interventions subject to the agreement of the host Member State.